tpwade/1D_BFieldTrace/README.md

         : 0.01670335 in/count
         : 0.4242650 mm / count

-Thus it might be reasonable to take a measurement every 16 counts (1/4 turn) or ~6.8 mm
+Thus it might be reasonable to take a measurement every 16 counts (1/4 turn) or ~6.8 mm Thus it might be reasonable to take a measurement every 16 counts (1/4 turn) or ~6.8 mm